 If any of this seems familiar to you, whether you’re trying to hide a weird brain or another weird way of being, I want you to know that you do deserve a good life.
 You deserve to be yourself.
 Different things are right for different people, and you shouldn’t have to burn yourself to ashes to please people who can’t see that.
 When you’re ready, a community is here to accept all the beauty of your weirdness. 💜

 If you aren‘t someone who knows that pain, you can still be someone who joins in to lift the burden of the sky from the backs that it crushes most.
 Learn about the experiences of marginalized people of all kinds.
 Listen when we tell you about the paths that are right for us, even when you don’t understand them.
 Support us when we’re breaking, and support us so that we never have to be shattered in the first place.

-If you want to support autistic people specifically, I recommend autistic-led organizations like the Autistic Self-Advocacy Network and the Autistic Women and Nonbinary Network.
+If you want to support autistic people, I recommend autistic-led organizations like the Autistic Self-Advocacy Network and the Autistic Women and Nonbinary Network.
 There are also many other autistic voices on social media, including people who don’t speak aloud and therefore are heard less, that deserve to be listened to.
-Thank you for all your time, your respect, and your compassion.
+Another blog post explaining the basics of the autism spectrum can be found here.
+Thank you for hearing us.